INTERVIEW: What you should know before seeing "Clown in a Cornfield", from director Eli Craig

 1. What you see isn’t what you get

-On the surface, Craig’s newest flick seems as straight-cut as a pair of 501s, but there’s more to it than meets the eye.
-As he puts it: “If you just want to look at that one outside layer of a fun, awesome, maybe scary, little gory, suspenseful horror movie (with comedy)”, that’s all there, “but then inside you can go a little deeper thematically, and it’s about a lot more as you get to the heart of it.”
+On the surface, Craig’s newest slasher seems as straight-cut as a pair of 501s, but there’s more to it than meets the eye.
+As he puts it: “If you just want to look at that one outside layer of a fun, awesome, maybe scary, a little gory, suspenseful horror movie with comedy”, he says — that’s all there.
+“But then inside you can go a little deeper thematically, and it’s about a lot more as you get to the heart of it.”

 2. It’s timely and classic